Overview of Online Part-Time Program: Veterinary Technology Program

 Prospective Student Information

 The Veterinary Technology online program is a distance learning program.
 However, not all course requirements are satisfied from a distance by online activities alone.
-On average, two or three visits to the Loudoun Campus are required of the student to attend in person.
-And the student must be working in a veterinary practice of at least an average of 20 hours per week where they are supervised by a licensed veterinarian.
+On average, two or three visits to the Loudoun Campus are required of the student in person, but there may be more.
+The student must be working in a veterinary practice for an average of at least 20 hours per week as a veterinary assistant (working with animal patients) where they are supervised by a licensed veterinarian.

-Courses are Internet based using Blackboard and are offered through the Extended Learning Institute (ELI), which provides online courses and services to NOVA students.
-Students use class notes from the Internet and textbooks.
+Courses are administered online using Blackboard and are offered through the Extended Learning Institute (ELI), which provides online courses and services to NOVA students.
+Students use class notes from the online course site and textbooks to study and complete course assignments.
 Students participate in online class discussions and communicate regularly with faculty online and by email.
-Formal examinations are taken at a local Virginia Community College.
+Formal examinations are taken at a local Virginia Community College testing center.
 Laboratory review and clinical examinations are held at NOVA's Loudoun Campus.
-Many methods of evaluation of clinical skills are employed including: video-taping, product evaluation (i.e. radiographs and blood slides, etc. done by student), assignments, task list check off by mentors, student journals and of course, on campus testing.
+Many methods of evaluation of clinical skills are employed including: video-taping, product evaluation (i.e. radiographs and blood slides, etc. done by student), assignments, task list check off by mentors and student journals, as well as on campus testing.

 When an applicant for the program has fulfilled all requirements for application (i.e. sent in letters of recommendation, transcripts etc. listed on the application checklist) they will be contacted for an interview.
 Interviews begin in the spring.
-The class selection should be completed by July 15.
+The class selection is completed soon after all interviews are completed.

 Basics of the online program:

 1. Students must work at an approved veterinary facility, an average minimum of 20 hours per week.
 The facility is expected to be registered with the Board of Veterinary Medicine.